Advertiser Disclosure

 However, since not all British Airways short-haul tickets are priced the same, here are some specifics you should keep in mind:

-• British Airways has 2 different award charts: one for flights on British Airways, Aer Lingus Iberia, and one for flights operated by a single partner airline (other than Aer Lingus and Iberia).
+• British Airways has 2 different award charts: one that applies to flights on British Airways, Aer Lingus, and Iberia, and the other for flights operated by a single partner airline (other than Aer Lingus and Iberia).

 • There are different prices for peak and off-peak dates.